 Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

-25m by 25m, and 50m by 50m infill sampling has now been conducted at Mt Goma.
-The sampling has highlighted zones within the original 200m by 50m soil anomaly greater than 1% Ni with a peak result of 4.5% Ni (Figure 1).
+25m by 25m, and 50m by 50m infill sampling has highlighted zones within the original 200m by 50m soil anomaly greater than 1% Ni with a peak result of 4.5% Ni (Figure 1).
 The association is most likely that of a lateritized ultramafic with elevated copper values generally adjacent to the nickel anomaly.
 Some elevated copper values up to 230ppm lie within the plus 1000pm Ni contour (Figure 2).
-These zones will be further evaluated with shallow RAB drilling once environmental approval is granted to bulldoze an access contour track along the side of Mt Goma.

 The Environmental Impact Study report was received and submitted to the regional government for approval and recommendation.
 An approval recommendation was received from the DGSM on the 18th of November 2015 which allows road clearance and drill access.
-A comprehensive review of the multielement geochemistry of this anomaly has now been undertaken following extensive infill soil sampling completed during the quarter.
-A decision to not drill the anomaly at this stage has been taken, as the geochemistry suggests it appears to be entirely related to nickel enrichment in ultramafic rock due to lateritic weathering rather than a nickel sulphide mineral system which is our preferred target.
+Gravity surveying has been undertaken in 2018 with a view to defining targets for drilling.

 Figure 1: Nickel in soils ppm showing outline of >1% Nickel.